 Learn more: The Classy Teacher

-This collaborative art project is inspired by, and incorporates, nature.
-Find a long branch with an appealing shape.
+This collaborative art project is not just inspired by nature, it also incorporates nature into its design.
+Before beginning, find a long branch with an appealing shape.
 Have kids paint and decorate it, then display it in your classroom.

 Learn more: Artbar